Equine Passport Legislation

 No animal may have more than one passport.
 Passports are the property of the Passport Issuing Organisation (PIO) and the passport must be returned to the issuing PIO:

-- If the animal changes ownership (within 30 days)
+- If the animal changes ownership (including dealers) (within 30 days)

-- If any alterations are required (for example: update of adult colour, castration)
+- If any alterations are required (for example: owner change of address, update of adult colour, castration)

 - If extra pages are required for vaccination records, etc